The Eighth

 IEM Graz together with the ORF musikprotokoll and the VDT

-The Competition is a cooperation of the Institut für Elektronische Musik und Akustik der Kunstuniversität Graz (IEM) and Verband Deutscher Tonmeister (VDT), and this year again with the ORF musikprotokoll.
+The Competition is a cooperation of the Institut für Elektronische Musik und Akustik der Kunstuniversität Graz (IEM) and Verband Deutscher Tonmeister (VDT), Sounding Future, and this year again with the ORF musikprotokoll.

 The contribution format is 5th order Ambisonics as there are many free production tools available and no licence fees have to be paid.
 Contributing to the Competition is an important step for the students into the professional world of pro audio.
 At the same time there are attractive prizes for the winners waiting.